-Naruto Shippuden: The Movie was the first film released for Naruto Shippuden, and it was directed by Hajime Kamegaki.
-The film was released to Japanese theaters on August 4, 2007.
-Viz Media holds the North American distribution rights for the film, and the company released it on DVD on November 10, 2009.
-Viz’s DVD release includes both an English dub and Japanese audio with English subtitles.
+Naruto Shippuden: The Movie was the first film released for Naruto Shippuden, and it was released to Japanese theaters on August 4, 2007.
+VIZ Media holds the North American distribution rights for the film, and the company released it on DVD on November 10, 2009.
+VIZ’s includes both an English dub and Japanese audio with English subtitles.

 Naruto Shippuden: The Movie

 Starring: Junko Takeuchi, Chie Nakamura, Yōichi Masukawa, and Kōichi Tōchika

 The plot of Naruto Shippuden: The Movie begins with a man named Yomi, along with his henchmen, attacking a shrine.
 Inside the shrine is the spirit of a demon named Moryo, who tried to take over the world and create his “Thousand Year Kingdom.”
 Moryo’s spirit was sealed away in the shrine before he could accomplish his goal.
 Yomi offers his body as a temporary vessel for Moryo until Moryo’s original body can be retrieved, and Moryo accepts.
 After enterting Yomi’s body, Moryo commands Yomi and his henchmen to eliminate Shion, a priestess who can seal Moryo’s soul away once more.
 Yomi and his group are given special chakra creatures in order to enhance their abilities.

 The Leaf Village is asked for assistance to not only protect Shion, but to also try to stop the “stone army” that Yomi has sent to try to create a diversion.
 Tsunade sends Neji, Rock Lee, Sakura, and Naruto as the team to protect Shion.
 The bulk of the film sees Naruto and the team’s interactions with Shion, as well as the battles they must fight against Yomi’s henchmen.